Trevor Noah Disgusted by Andrew Cuomo’s Creepy Kiss Photo

 “How can you not tell that you’re making this person uncomfortable?” the “Daily Show” host exclaimed.

-In mid-February, The Daily Show’s Trevor Noah was one of the first late-night hosts to really give it to New York Governor Andrew Cuomo over his cover-up of COVID nursing home deaths, comparing his aversion to reality to Donald Trump’s.
-And now, he’s going hard in the paint on Cuomo’s series of sexual-harassment allegations.
+In mid-February, The Daily Show’s Trevor Noah was one of the first late-night hosts to really give it to New York Gov. Andrew Cuomo over his cover-up of COVID nursing home deaths, comparing his aversion to reality to former President Donald Trump’s.
+And now, Noah is going hard in the paint on Cuomo’s series of sexual-harassment allegations.
 Thus far, two former aides to Cuomo have accused him of making lewd comments and unwanted advances (allegations Cuomo has denied), and this week, a third woman came forward to The New York Times accusing him of aggressively pawing her and trying to kiss her at a wedding.

 After thanking Cuomo for his wedding toast about her friends, Anna Ruch, now 33, told the Times that Cuomo put his hand on her bare lower back.
 “When she removed his hand with her own, Ms. Ruch recalled, the governor remarked that she seemed ‘aggressive’ and placed his hands on her cheeks.
 He asked if he could kiss her, loudly enough for a friend standing nearby to hear.
 Ms. Ruch was bewildered by the entreaty, she said, and pulled away as the governor drew closer,” reported the Times.
 Ruch says she was “confused and shocked and embarrassed” by the unwanted advance.